aglab2/SM64StarDisplay/README.md

 For speedrunners this program can be useful too!
 It can soft erase file A on ROM reset that is handy for reset-heavy runs!

 # Star Display Sync
 Star Display can sync your progress with other players online.
 You just need to get the [sync-server.exe](https://github.com/aglab2/SM64StarDisplay/blob/master/sync-server.exe?raw=true).
 On launch it will ask you for password that you will need to use in "Sync Online" menu.
 Server uses port 25565 that you should port forward if you want to host the server.
+Linux may also be used to host server.

+# Features
+ * Warp to any stage and any warp
+ * Flexible configuration for background and general view
+ * Support for multiple emulators: Project 64 any version, Mupen64
+ * Add/Remove stars

 # Credits
  * Original idea: FramePerfection